zer2/Fantasy-Basketball--in-progress-/readme.md

 - [*Scoring formats*](https://support.espn.com/hc/en-us/articles/360003913972-Scoring-Formats)
 - [*Snake vs auction drafts*](https://www.dummies.com/article/home-auto-hobbies/sports-recreation/fantasy-sports/fantasy-football/understanding-fantasy-football-snake-and-auction-drafts-149492/)

-# Z-scores are great- but not always the best
+# Z-scores are great- but not the best for H2H

 Quantifying player value across multiple categories is tricky, since it is not immediately obvious how much e.g. a block is worth relative to a steal.
 There is a standard way to do this, called 'Z-scoring', and it is used to make objective rankings of players.
 Many drafters who are inexperienced or don’t have the time to do their own research rely exclusively on Z-score rankings, and many others use them as a starting point for more complex strategies.